INFO 5001 - Computing for Information Science

 Application exercises (Practice)

 A majority of the in-class lectures will be dedicated to working on Application Exercises (AEs).
-These exercises will give you an opportunity to apply the statistical concepts and code introduced in the prepare assignment.
-These AEs are due within one day of the corresponding lecture period.
-Specifically, AEs from Tuesday lectures are due Wednesday by 11:59 pm, and AEs from Thursday lectures are due Friday by 11:59 pm.
+These exercises will give you an opportunity to apply the computational concepts and techniques introduced in the prepare assignment.
+These AEs are due by the end of the day of the corresponding lecture period.
+Specifically, AEs from Tuesday lectures are due Tuesday by 11:59 pm, and AEs from Thursday lectures are due Thursday by 11:59 pm.

 Because these AEs are for practice, they will be graded based on completion, i.e., a good-faith effort has been made in attempting all parts.
-Successful on-time completion of at least 85% of AEs will result in full credit for AEs in the final course grade.

 Homework (Perform)